-As you grow older, melanocytes decrease the production of melanin pigment .
-This is why your hair color turns to white or grey.
+As you grow older, melanocytes decrease the production of melanin pigment naturally.
+This is why your hair color turns white or grey.

 But there are other factors as well that could change the pigmentation of your hair color at an early age.

 In Ayurveda, melanocytes are attributed as ‘The Bhrajaka Pitta’- a sub-type of Pitta dosha.
-Dr. Zeel Gandhi, Chief Ayurvedic doctor at Vedix says, “Imbalance in Bhrajaka Pitta can reduce the production of melanin which can cause premature greying.”
+Dr. Zeel Gandhi says, “Imbalance in Bhrajaka Pitta can reduce the production of melanin, which can cause premature greying.”

-Other factors that are responsible for premature greying as per Ayurveda are:
+Other factors that are responsible for premature greying are:

 1. Hormonal Imbalance

-Conditions like anger, stress, grief, and fear can easily imbalance Pitta dosha, which could make your hair lose its natural color.
+Conditions like anger, stress, grief, and fear can promote oxidative damage in the hair cells, which could make your hair lose its natural color.

-Ayurveda suggests, your meal should have a proper balance of all the six tastes.
+Ayurveda suggests that your meal should have a proper balance of all six tastes.
 Excess consumption of salt and spices can aggravate Pitta dosha.
-Also, the lack of nutrients like calcium, iron, vitamins D3 and B12 can cause grey hair.
+Also, the lack of nutrients like calcium, iron, and vitamins D3 and B12 can cause grey hair.

-When you change your habits like awakening during nights, overexposure to sunlight, excessive physical exercise, smoking, fasting, etc. your Pitta-Vata dosha levels also change, which results in premature greying.
+When you change your habits like awakening at night, overexposure to UV radiation from the sun , excessive physical exercise, smoking, fasting, etc., oxidative stress increases in the body, resulting in premature greying.

 Harsh chemicals like Sodium Lauryl Sulfate (SLS) present in shampoos or conditioners can cause premature greying of hair.